0mWindyBug/DataptrHooks/README.md

 * can be triggered from UserMode (well , so we want to use it whenever we have a message to send to the driver from usermode ...)
 * gets at least one useful argument (so we can pass data to our driver)

-# Sounds good , but  do we find a .data pointer ?
+# Sounds good , but how do we find a .data pointer ?
 we can take advantage of control flow guard by searching for '_guard_dispatch' prefixed calls , to elaborate :

 when a module is compiled with /guard:cf , the compiler will analyze control flow for indirect call targets at compile time and insert code (ie _guard_dispatch_icall and others) to verify the targets at runtime so , simply put , looking for _guard_dispatch calls will lead us to indirect calls

-we can ALT+T in IDA to find all occurences of _guard_dispatch in ntoskrnl (or any other module that is somewhat exposed to usermode, like win32k.sys)
+we can follow that by ALT+T in IDA to find all occurences of _guard_dispatch in ntoskrnl (or any other module that is somewhat exposed to usermode, like win32k.sys, win32kfull.sys etc)

-CTRL + F  for Nt prefixed functions (often being syscalls -> can be called from Usermode)
+CTRL + F  to find Nt prefixed functions ( being syscalls they can be called from Usermode)

-reverse the function , specifically :
+lastly , we need to reverse the function , mainly to  :
 * understand the code path that leads to the indirect call -  can we trigger it from UM ?
 * understand the function prototype , can you use it for the way you communicate ?
 * find the corresponding native api function and call it accordingly in your client